-FSBO.com is a global site that has been in business for more than 20 years.
+FSBO.com is a global site that has been helping people sell their houses for more than 20 years.
 Its main goal is to connect buyers and sellers of FSBOs in a cost-effective manner.
 FSBO.com is great for sellers who want to sell their home on a well-known, dedicated FSBO site.
-It’s a good idea to use this site in conjunction with other FSBO sites.
+It’s a good idea to use this service in conjunction with other for sale by owner websites.

 There are two packages that sellers can choose from.
 The first package is $99.95 for 12 months and includes unlimited photos and one video.
 The second option is an MLS package, which lists the house on the MLS, Zillow, Redfin, and Realtor.com for six months for $399.95.

 While this is a FSBO website, the six-month package does require you to offer buyer's agent commission, which typically costs 2.5-3% of the home's sale price.